skorshunov1/it-academy-course-project/README.md

 5. waiters - to use explicit waits

-5. resources.log4j2.xml - configuration file for loggers
+6. resources.log4j2.xml - configuration file for loggers

-6. src/test/java/com.itacademy
+7. src/test/java/com.itacademy

-7. tests.BaseTest - created for Before- and AfterMethod for UI tests
+8. tests.BaseTest - created for Before- and AfterMethod for UI tests

+9. RetryTest - runs again if the test fails the first time

-8. TestAPI - created for API tests
+10. TestAPI - created for API tests

-9. TestUI - created for UI tests
+11. TestUI - created for UI tests

-10. resources.json -  to use parameters in API test
+12. resources.json -  to use parameters in API test

-11. resources.testng - to create testngAPI.xml, testngUI.xml files tests separately
+13. resources.testng - to create testngAPI.xml, testngUI.xml files tests separately

-12. resources.allure.properties - to use Allure report
+14. resources.allure.properties - to use Allure report